Apply for Financial Aid

 - Gather your family's income information.

-- File the FAFSA as soon as possible between October 1 and March 1.
+- Submit the FAFSA as soon as possible between October 1 and March 1.
 Use FAFSA school code 003827 to send your information to WVU's Morgantown campus.

 - Once your application is processed by the Federal Processing Center, a notification will be sent to you either electronically (if you included an email address on the application) or by mail in a paper Student Aid Report.
 If you included our school code on your application, we will receive your information electronically from the Federal Processing Center.